balzac-lang/balzac-doc/source/keys.rst

 The signature applies to all the fields of the transaction *but* the witnesses.
 The actual signature is generated when compiling the transaction.

-Alternatively, we can use :balzac:`sig(kA) of TA` to generate the signature outside the transaction:
+Alternatively, we can use :balzac:`sig(kA) of TA@n` to generate the signature outside the transaction, where ``n`` is the index of the input that will contain the transaction.

 .. code-block:: balzac